Home

 Books

-The Love That Moves Me by Marilyn Kallet The Love That Moves Me (due out April 16, 2013)
+The Love That Moves MeThe Love That Moves Me by Marilyn Kallet

 This collection of love poems is inspired by Dante's Inferno, as well as by Rimbaud's relationship with Verlaine, and by Orpheus and Euridice.
 These days Beatrice and Dante find themselves in France, Indiana, and in East Tennessee, bickering at Nascar.
 Love is the unifying factor, song is the vehicle, descent is a constant, with re-emergence thankfully part of the narrative.
 Surrealist humor abounds as Benjamin Péret bursts some Romantic bubbles with his exclamations.
 This is a sensual and resonant collection offering hints of heaven in the love lyrics, touching upon a range of emotions and forms, from traditional pantoums to experimental verse.
-You can pre-order from amazon.com now.
+You can order from amazon.com now.
+Published 2013.

 This is the first English translation of Surrealist Benjamin Péret's key book of poems, The Big Game (1921).
 Kallet's introduction places Péret in the context of modern poetry, and renders his poems into lyrical, witty, idiomatic English.
 Published July 1, 2011.

-Packing Light: New and Selected Poems by Marilyn Kallet
+Packing Light: New and Selected PoemsPacking Light: New and Selected Poems by Marilyn Kallet

 Packing Light is a compendium of almost 40 years of poetry-writing by Marilyn Kallet.
 The volume includes one new book of poems, and distillations from each of her previous four books of poems.
 The collection ranges from humorous to profound, from love poems and erotic poems to poetry about Jewish identity and the Holocaust.
 The publisher, Black Widow Press.
 Published January 1, 2009.